-In May 2015 and June 2018, we entered into license agreements, or the Stanford Agreement, as amended, with The Board of Trustees of the Leland Stanford Junior University, or Stanford.
-The Stanford Agreement provides us exclusive licenses to certain patents related to our proprietary Boltbody ISAC technology and related to Dectin-2, to develop, manufacture, and commercialize licensed products incorporating such technology.
+In May 2015, we entered into a license agreement, or the Stanford Agreement, as amended, with The Board of Trustees of the Leland Stanford Junior University, or Stanford.
+The Stanford Agreement provides us an exclusive license to certain patents related to our proprietary Boltbody ISAC technology, to develop, manufacture, and commercialize licensed product incorporating such technology.
 Stanford retained the right under the Stanford Agreement, on behalf of itself and certain of its affiliates, and all other non-profit research institutions, to practice the licensed patents for any non-profit purpose, including sponsored research and collaborations, but excluding delivery of paid or reimbursed healthcare.
 However, Stanford retained the right to practice the licensed patents for the delivery of its own paid or reimbursed healthcare.
-The licensed patents related to Dectin-2 are additionally subject to a nonexclusive, worldwide license held by the Howard Hughes Medical Institute to exercise such intellectual property rights for research purposes, with the right to sublicense to non-profit and governmental entities.

-The technology claimed by some of the patents licensed under both Stanford Agreements was developed using U.S. government funding and those licenses are therefore subject to a nonexclusive license held by the U.S. government, certain requirements that licensed products be manufactured in the United States (unless waived according to U.S. government process) and U.S. government march-in rights.
+The technology claimed by some of the patents licensed under the Stanford Agreement was developed using U.S. government funding and the license is therefore subject to a nonexclusive license held by the U.S. government, certain requirements that licensed product be manufactured in the United States (unless waived according to U.S. government process) and U.S. government march-in rights.
 For more information on risks related to technology developed using government funding see "Risk Factors-Risks Related to Our Intellectual Property."

-Under each Stanford Agreement, we are obligated to use commercially reasonable efforts to develop and commercialize licensed products and we are also required to achieve certain development and/or regulatory milestones by certain dates, which can be extended a limited number of times upon the payment of a nominal fee.
-The Stanford Agreements continue until terminated.
-We may terminate either of the Stanford Agreements at any time for any reason by providing at least 30 days' written notice to Stanford.
-Stanford may terminate either of the Stanford Agreements if we breach certain provisions of such Stanford Agreement, including the payment and development and/or regulatory milestone obligations, and fail to remedy such breach within 60 days after written notice of such breach by Stanford.
+Under the Stanford Agreement, we are obligated to use commercially reasonable efforts to develop and commercialize licensed product and we are also required to achieve certain development and/or regulatory milestones by certain dates, which can be extended a limited number of times upon the payment of a nominal fee.
+The Stanford Agreement continue until terminated.
+We may terminate the Stanford Agreement at any time for any reason by providing at least 30 days' written notice to Stanford.
+Stanford may terminate the Stanford Agreement if we breach certain provisions of such Stanford Agreement, including the payment and development and/or regulatory milestone obligations, and fail to remedy such breach within 60 days after written notice of such breach by Stanford.